-Intrinsic and extrinsic motivation are two opposing theories of motivation.
-Intrinsic motivation encourages people to achieve goals because they are personally rewarding.
-Extrinsic motivation encourages you to engage in a behavior or activity because of an external reward or punishment.
-However, intrinsic and extrinsic motivation can be used together in order to achieve an optimal balance of motivating factors.
+Intrinsic and extrinsic motivation are the two main types of motivation.
+Intrinsic motivation focuses on internal rewards and drivers like the joy of learning while extrinsic motivation is comprised of external drivers like an incentive or reward.
+However, intrinsic and extrinsic motivation can be used together to achieve an optimal balance of motivating factors.

 It should be noted, however, that too much of one or the other might actually be a bad thing.
-For example, studies show that if you try to motivate yourself extrinsically for something in which you already have intrinsic motivation, you might actually decrease your overall self-motivation, relying on external factors to get you up in the morning.
+Studies show that if you try to motivate yourself extrinsically for something in which you already have intrinsic motivation, you might actually decrease your internal drive, relying on external factors to get you up in the morning.
 This is known as the "overjustification effect."

-Conversely, opposing studies argue that it depends on the type of extrinsic and intrinsic motivator.
-For example, verbal praise has been shown to increase intrinsic motivation, while the incentive of more money might actually decrease internal motivation.
+However, other studies argue that it all depends on the specific type of extrinsic and intrinsic motivator.
+For example, the external reward of verbal praise has been shown to increase intrinsic motivation while the incentive of more money might actually decrease internal motivation.

-What this shows is that if you balance the two, it can lead to high levels of motivation.
-For example, you can actually increase your internal motivation for something you’re not interested in if you first give yourself an external reward for achieving it.
-Further, you can even motivate yourself and others to learn new skills via extrinsic motivation.
-Then, over time, you might just grow your intrinsic motivation surrounding that skill, thanks to the initial external rewards.
-We discuss how to balance these two motivational types in the section below.
+What this shows is that if you balance the two correctly, it can lead to high levels of motivation.
+For example, you can increase your internal drive for something in which you have no interest if you first give yourself an external reward for achieving it.
+Still, it’s important to understand when one or the other is better, or when to use both.

 While there are only two broad factors that affect intrinsic and extrinsic motivation (internal vs. external rewards), there are many factors within these umbrellas that can motivate you, either internally or externally.
 Let’s now take a look at the key factors that can increase either your intrinsic or extrinsic motivation.